-TEACHER CHECKLIST FOR EARLY IDENTIFICATION OF GIFTED ${\bf Kindergarten}$
+TEACHER CHECKLIST FOR EARLY IDENTIFICATION OF GIFTED Kindergarten

-Student Teacher Directions: Put a check in the space provided if to other children of the same age. he child shows that particular characteristic more often/frequently compared Shows an interest in books 1 can read simple words 2 is ready reading on grade 1 or above e level; name of reader Learns skills faster than peers 3 learns rapidly with less practice 4 retains what he/she has heard or see 5 enjoys school; eager to learn and we en Interested in wide range of things 6 is curious about many topics 7 asks provocative questions (how, wi hy?)
-Works well independently 8 organizes and directs self; assumes and the control of the co Speaks more fluently than peers 10 utilizes larger vocabulary than peers 11 uses better sentence structure than peers 12 notes details in content Has a prolonged attention span 13 has longer attention span than peers 14 able to remain on task despite distra 15 able to follow three step directions Understands number concepts advanced for age § 16 uses correctly time concepts related 17 recognizes coins names and/or valu 18 understands number sequencing, what we will be addition, subtraction as to yesterday, today and tomorrow ne hat number comes after 10?
+Student Teacher Directions: Put a check in the space provided if the child shows to other children of the same age. that particular characteristic more often/frequently compared Shows an interest in books 1 can read simple words 2 is ready reading on grade 1 or above level; name of f reader Learns skills faster than peers 3.
+Interested in wide range of things6 is curious about many topics7 asks provocative questions (how, why?)
+Works well independently 8 organizes and directs self; assumes mature response 9 thinks of things to do when finished with work sibilities Speaks more fluently than peers 10 Has a prolonged attention span 13 has longer attention span than peers 14 able to remain on task despite distractions 15 able to follow three step directions Understands number concepts advanced for age group 16 uses correctly time concepts related to yesterday, t 17 recognizes coins names and/or value 18 understands number sequencing, what number concepts 19 understands addition, subtraction and possibly multiple addition. mes after 10?
 Before 5?
-Exhibits originality in thinking 20 has a good imagination 21 improvises with common materials and objects Have keen powers of observation 22 perceives cause and effect relationsh 23 is alert and responds quickly 24 indicates possibly a photographic m Displays qualities of leadership 25 helps others do work, acts like a tea cher Total number of checked areas When you compare this child with others about t somewhat below average somewhat above average he same age, do you think he/she is: about average considerably above average Comment on any other particular strengths/talen •
+Exhibits originality in thinking 20 has a good imagination 21 improvises with common materials and objects Have keen powers of observation 22 perceives cause and effect relationships beyond the 23 is alert and responds quickly 24 indicates possibly a photographic memory e situation Displays qualities of leadership 25 helps others do work, acts like a teacher Total number of checked areas lo you think he/she is: about average considerably above average